Overcoming Labelled Data Scarcity for Defect Classification in Scanning Tunneling Microscopy: Conclusion

 The bottleneck to this approach is the need for new segmented labelled data when working with a new surface.
 We have therefore introduced a pipeline to ease the segmentation by implementing unsupervised methods in a training data labelling module.
 Next, a coarse segmentation module discerns lattice irregularities, demonstrating robust performance even with as few as 4 or 5 scans.
 Finally, a classification module uses FSL networks to embed the surface features into a latent space before classifying them.
-The FSL networks tested here exhibit optimal results with data from the same surface used for training, but in all test cases, including unseen surfaces, these networks can elevate accuracies beyond traditional clustering methods on raw pixels, even when the application of traditional kNN shows accuracies as high as 75\% in the 1-shot case.
-Furthermore, we have also presented a novel architecture for the relation network that allows for a variable number of classes without loss of accuracy.
+The FSL networks tested here exhibit optimal results with data from the same surface used for training, but in all test cases, including unseen surfaces, these networks can elevate accuracies beyond traditional clustering methods on raw pixels in the 1-shot case.
+However, in the 3-shot case, we see that the kNN (k=1) performs similarly if the substrate in the test set was not seen during training. \del{, even when the application of traditional kNN shows accuracies as high as 75\% in the 1-shot case.} Furthermore, we have also presented a novel architecture for the relation network that allows for a variable number of classes without loss of accuracy.

 Finally, rather than develop optimised networks for our data, in this study we have used standard architectures shown to work well in previous studies.
 This approach has simplified the initial assessment of FSL techniques for STM image segmentation, but it also leaves room for improvement.
-Having clearly established the suitability of FSL for STM image recognition, improvements should now be realised by implementing a hyperparameter exploration,.
+Having established the suitability of FSL for STM image recognition, improvements should now be realised by implementing a hyperparameter exploration.
 In this way, progress can be continued towards an efficient and material-agnostic, automatic segmentation of STM images with minimal labelled data requirements.